Consider Protecting Your:

 When should businesses purchase an employment practices liability policy?

-Because employment practices liability policies frequently offer coverages that apply during the hiring process, businesses are often wise to get an employment practices liability policy before they begin the hiring process.
+Because EPLI policies frequently offer coverages that apply during the hiring process, businesses are often wise to get an employment practices liability policy before they begin the hiring process.
 Before businesses place their first help wanted ad, they should contact an insurance agent about employment practices liability coverage.

 If businesses follow all employment laws, do they still need coverage?